Stoya

-Stoya is an American pornographic actress, actress, model, and writer.
+Stoya is an American semi-retired pornographic actress, actress, model, and nonfiction writer.
+She began her porn career in 2007 in the alt porn scene, and since 2009 has also worked in non-pornographic media, including the 2016 lesbian fantasy series Dagger Kiss.
+Since 2019, she has co-written the sex column "How to Do It" for Slate under the byline Jessica Stoya.

 Early life

 Stoya was born to a Scottish father and a Serbian mother.
+She was named Jessica after Jessica Savitch.
 As a child, she wanted to become a dancer, and started dance lessons at the age of three.
 She was home-schooled and received her high-school diploma before the age of sixteen.
 Because her father worked in IT, Stoya had access to electronics and gaming equipment, through which she developed her love of technology.
 "I was three when I was using DOS.
 My mom taught me how to read, and my dad taught me how to navigate DOS."

 After moving to Philadelphia, she attended a summer program at UArts.
 Some of her jobs in Philadelphia included being a secretary, flier distributor, and a go-go dancer.
 Stoya appeared in several music videos for bands that, according to her, "no one will ever hear of."
 In May 2009, Stoya said that she would be moving from Philadelphia and relocating to Los Angeles in the fall of that year.